annapheba/annapheba.github.io/_posts/2026-03-07-mywebsite.md

 <section class="about-section">
 <h2>Welcome to the 12,573,893rd version of my website!</h2>

 <p>I built my first website in 2017 — a one-pager with some icons and my resume to impress employers.
-Today, I wanted a platform simply to write. <br> <br>
+Today, I wanted a platform simply to write. <br>

 <h3>History</h3>